 Figure 3 shows the percentage of the town populations that is at the age of 65 and over compared to the national average.
-Many towns have nearly three times the percentage of seniors living in their town than the state and national levels.
-This graph also shows that the county has nearly double the percent of seniors than the state does.
+Many towns have nearly twice or three times the percentage of seniors living in their town than the state and national levels.
+Orleans and Chatham have nearly 50% of their populations in this range.
+This graph also shows that the county has just over double the percent of seniors than the state does.